The Professional - Fine Furniture Course

 Course Structure

 The course is predominantly workshop-based and delivered through a combination of demonstrations, practical projects, lectures, tutorials, discussion, research, professional presentations, external visits to exhibitions and furniture related companies, e.g. timber and veneer and individual mentoring.
 During the early stages of the course, students develop essential hand and machine skills through three set projects.
 Alongside workshop practice, students attend sessions covering varied subjects including construction, timber technology, CAD, drawing, design development and furniture history.
 As confidence and technical ability grow, increasing emphasis is placed on independent design and making.
 Students are supported in developing their own creative direction, to produce original pieces of furniture that reflect their individual interests and ambitions.
-Typically between two and five self-directed pieces, depending on complexity and pace of working are completed.
+Typically between two and five self-directed pieces are completed, depending on complexity and pace of working.

 Flexible Attendance